kbingjie/wordGuessGame/README.md

 [Go To This Project](https://kbingjie.com/wordGuessGame/)

 ## Features
-- It generate a random word for user to guess
+- It generates a random word for user to guess
-- User type one letter by keyboard each time
+- User types one letter by keyboard each time
-- User get a warning if type a letter twice
+- User gets a warning if type a letter twice
 - User can get ONE Hint for each game
-- User win the game if guesses all letters right
+- User wins the game if guesses all letters right
-- User lose the game if the hangman figure shows completely
+- User loses the game if the hangman figure shows completely
+- User gets a popup message that shows the correct word after win/lose
 - User can restart a game after win or lose